Frontend System Design

 Atomic Design and Beyond

-Consider a hierarchy from primitives (buttons, inputs) to composites (forms, cards) to pages.
-Atomic design is one model; you can also use feature-based folders, domain-driven structure, or a hybrid.
+Brad Frost's Atomic Design (2016) introduced a hierarchy from atoms (buttons, inputs) to molecules, organisms, templates, and pages.
+You can also use feature-based folders, domain-driven structure, or a hybrid.
 The goal is clear ownership and discoverability.

 Composition Over Configuration